 - Simon Witcomb – Honorary Treasurer

-The Trust meets five times a year in the building or as required
+The Trust meets five times a year in the building, or at a local venue.

 Chairman’s Report to Trust AGM – 16thApril 2019